Nautilus International Development Consulting Logo

-Why would taxpayers spend $52.6 billion on coastal protection against flooding for the NY-NJ Harbor if it only protects against storm surge and doesn’t address the multiple threats of rising sea levels, groundwater emergence and increasingly severe rainfall?
-Nautilus' President, Bonnie A. Harken, will be moderating a dynamic discussion on "The Future of Flooding: How to Revise the Army Corps of Engineers' Study" on December 6, 2023 from 5:30-8:00pm at the Center for Architecture (536 LaGuardia Place between West 3rd and Bleeker Streets).
+Why would taxpayers spend $52.6 billion on coastal protection against flooding for the NY-NJ Harbor if it only protects against storm surge and doesn't address the multiple threats of rising sea levels, groundwater emergence and increasingly severe rainfall?
+Nautilus' President, Bonnie A. Harken, moderated a dynamic discussion on "The Future of Flooding: How to Revise the Army Corps of Engineers' Study" in December, 2023 at the Center for Architecture, New York.
+The video is now available at AIANY.org.
+The program was sponsored by the American Institute of Architects New York (AIANY) Chapter's Design for Risk and Reconstruction Committee.

 Pictured above: South Battery Park City Resiliency Project under construction.
 Photo by Nautilus International, August 2023